Race Facts & Stats

 - In 2009 bad weather casued 56% of the inshore fleet to retire.
 This is also the fastest race in history for those that finished.

-- There have been six different race directors in the 26 year history of the race.
-The current Race Director, Mr N Statham has overseen the most races with 2019 being his ninth at the helm.
+- There have been six different race directors in the 27 year history of the race.
+Mr N Statham has overseen the most races with nine.
 Generally regarded as the founder of the race, Mr D Grant, was Race Director for the first six events.
 Closely following Mr Grant with five races is Mrs K Somerville.